 Ohio’s Reciprocal Tax Agreements

 Many Americans do whatever they have to when it comes to finding stable employment.
 This can even include crossing state borders to work, though sometimes this can lead to a more complex tax situation.
-In an effort to simplify tax time for interstate commuters, some states have set agreements so the employee only has to file taxes in their state.
+In an effort to simplify tax time for interstate commuters, some states have set agreements so the employee only has to file taxes in their home state.

 • Interest

-• from personal property sales
+• Capital gains from personal property sales

 • Rental income